Ad Standards sometimes receives complaints about advertising that may be regarded as “political”.

 Complainants may also raise issues about the offensiveness of political advertising, pertinent to Section 2 of the Code.

-Where the complaint relates to an advertising or marketing communication that may be regarded as political or election advertising, the complaint will usually not be forwarded to the Board for its consideration.
-The adjudication of complaints about political and election material is outside the charter of the Board.
+Where the complaint relates to an advertising or marketing communication that may be regarded as political or election advertising, the complaint will usually not be forwarded to the Community Panel for its consideration.
+The adjudication of complaints about political and election material is outside the charter of the Community Panel.

-Political and election advertising is not considered by the Board under Section 2 for several reasons:
+Political and election advertising is not considered by the Community Panel under Section 2 for several reasons:

 - The advertising self-regulation system was established as an industry initiative with the objective of regulating commercial communications, not advertisements containing political claims aimed at influencing the political process.

-- It is important to the Board’s integrity that it is seen as an impartial adjudicator free from perceptions of political bias.
+- It is important to the Community Panel’s integrity that it is seen as an impartial adjudicator free from perceptions of political bias.

 - Adjudicating on complaints about election advertising could be regarded as unduly restricting the implied constitutional freedom of political communication or interfering with the political process.